-At PECO, we share a companywide determination to power you through the COVID-19 national emergency.
-We also share a deep commitment to keeping you informed as we work to deliver essential energy services.
-The programs listed on this page provide important crisis support information for our business customers.
-Visit the links below for more detailed information and program specifics on loans and grant opportunities.
-Please make sure to check these resources regularly as the situation and availability evolves.
+At PECO, we share a companywide determination to power you through the COVID-19 national emergency by delivering essential energy services.
+We also share a deep commitment to support Federal, state, and local efforts to deliver financial assistance to our small business customers.
+Please visit the links below for important crisis support information.
+Make sure to check these resources regularly as the situation and availability of more funds evolves.

 Thank you for being a valued PECO business customer.
 We will power through COVID-19 together.